 When reviewing these offenses, it’s not exactly a surprise that they attract attention.
 True, you can’t control what other people will do on the road.
 But you can control yourself.
 So next time you notice you’re about to fall into one of these habits, think about the repercussions.
 Safe driving is good for you and everyone else on the road.

 Want to learn how these driving no-no’s can impact your car insurance?
 Check out our moving violations insight center.
-And if you do get pulled over by the police, remain calm and remember these 8 useful tips.
+And if you do get pulled over by the police, remain calm and remember these 8 useful tips (during any time of year).